 Join a citizen science project!
-If you can count birds, bees, or garden bugs, you’ve got the skills.
+If you can count birds, bees, or garden bugs, you’ve got all the skills you need.
 Learn more about citizen science and find three ways—in nature and beyond—to participate.

 What is a Citizen Scientist?

 Scientists often need more information than they can collect by themselves and the number of projects where volunteers partner with researchers is growing.
 Often referred to as “citizen or community science”, this type of collaboration taps into the collective intelligence, using experiences, insights, and observations of a large number of people.

 Volunteer-collected data is then processed by the researchers to answer real world questions.
 It also provides access to scientific information for community members.